jeffreyspirit/SIvirtualRun/README.md

-# SI Virtual Run Project (First Siriraj Virtual Run)
+# SI Virtual Run Project (First Siriraj Virtual Run)🏃🏻‍♂️👟

 This project is a website designed for the **First Siriraj Virtual Run**, a virtual running event organized by Siriraj Running Club, Thailand.
 Website/Front End/Back End/ Appsheet designed and coded by @jeffreyspirit